BSV Sachsen Zwickau

 Ballsportverein Sachsen Zwickau e.
 V. is a German women's handball team from Zwickau, Saxony.
 It plays in the Bundesliga.

+History

-It was founded as a continuation of the DDR club BSG Aktivist Karl Marx Zwickau after the fall of the Berlin Wall.
+The club was founded as a continuation of the DDR club BSG Aktivist Karl Marx Zwickau after the fall of the Berlin Wall.
+The progenitor club goes back to 1949.
+In the DDR-Oberliga the team was a regular missing only 2 seasons in the top division.
+The newly refounded club started in 1990-91 in the Bundesliga, but were relegated in their first season, after finishing 9th out of 12.
+In 1995 they were promoted to the Bundesliga by winning the 2nd Bundesliga.

-The team was promoted to the Bundesliga in 2021 by winning the 2nd Bundesliga.
+The team was promoted to the Bundesliga once again in 2021 by winning another 2nd Bundesliga title.
 In their first season they survived by finishing 13th out of 14th and thus qualifying for the relegation play-off, which they won against Frisch Auf Göppingen.
 In the 2023–24 season they achieved their best result ever, when they finished 11th.